ClaymeCall/Simple-CChess/README.md

 # Simple-CChess
-A simple terminal-based chess application, coded in C with as minimal libraries as mentally bearable.
+A simple terminal-based chess application, coded in C with as minimal library usage as mentally bearable.